 The anesthetic we apply takes care of any pain.
 You will feel pressure during the extraction process, but not pain.
 The two sensations are transmitted by different nerve fibers and the pain transmitters have been lulled to sleep with an anesthetic.

 Recovery after tooth extraction

 You can expect some discomfort after your extraction, but it usually is mild.
 Taking anti-inflammatory drugs such as Advil or Motrin usually is sufficient to handle the pain, which is more aching than acute.
 Applying an ice bag to the cheek outside the area where the extraction occurred will keep swelling down.

 You’ll need to keep your gauze pad in place for three to four hours.
 If the bleeding is more involved, you’ll need to change the gauze periodically.
 Limit your activity for at least 24 hours, so that blood flow through the mouth and head doesn’t accelerate.
-Avoid rinsing or splitting forcefully for 24 hours to avoid dislodging the blood clot from the tooth socket.
+Avoid rinsing or spitting forcefully for 24 hours to avoid dislodging the blood clot from the tooth socket.
 When lying down keep your head elevated as this helps limit bleeding.

 After the first 24 hours, you can rinse your mouth with a solution made of ½ teaspoon salt and 8 ounces of water.
 Don’t smoke, as it inhibits healing.
 Eat soft foods for the first day or so, and gradually add back solid foods.